ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 ## [From _Fremont journal._](https://chroniclingamerica.loc.gov/lccn/sn85026050/1855-05-25/ed-1/seq-1)

 #### 1855-05-25 &middot; Fremont, Sandusky County [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

+ho ultimately became
+a meek and pious woman a fit helpmate
+for a devout Gospel minister.
+And, strange
+to say, she dates ber conversion from the
+day of that comical, but not unprofitable,
+dinnerparty.

 Wanted—an Angel for Heaven.